harshitmehta15/community-resources/README.md

 ### Use Threads

 When responding to a community member’s question or comment, **start a thread** rather than a new message.
 Threads let you respond directly to a message in a channel, keeping the replies, images, and other files organized neatly in a single, threaded conversation.
 Threaded replies and their files stay connected to the original message, and only those who have contributed to or are following the thread will be notified.

-    Using threads you can easily:
+Threads enable you to:

 *   Tie your thoughts and feedback to a specific message or file.
 *   Encourage open discussion without distracting others.